 6: THE THIRD MAN (1949): The Cuckoo Clock

 One of the most famous and celebrated speeches in the history of cinema actually endorses a pretty cynical view of humanity.
-Though he’s been exposed as a black market dealer selling diluted penicillin to Vienna’s most vulnerable, Harry Lime (Orson Welles) encourages his outraged friend to look on the bright side.
+Harry Lime (Orson Welles) has been exposed as a black market dealer, selling diluted penicillin to Vienna’s most vulnerable, yet cheerily encourages his outraged friend to look on the bright side.
 After all, hardship has proved the catalyst for innovation, creativity and invention; whereas peace, love and understanding has produced little more than a novelty clock.
 With his dodgy drugs having led to the death of children, Lime should be one of celluloid’s most hated figures, but after this effortlessly charismatic and unforgettably irreverent attempt at validation, it’s difficult not to fall for his charms.

 5: BRAVEHEART (1995): FREEEEEEDOOOOM!

 However you might feel about this divisive tale of Scottish rebellion, you can’t deny that Mel Gibson’s William Wallace knows how to get a crowd going.
 Having assembled to do battle with the English, the outnumbered and under-equipped Scots are about ready to go home when Wallace arrives to convince the men that freedom is a cause worth dying for.
 Delivered with gusto and conviction, it’s a rousing moment that sends shivers down the spine.

 4: GOOD WILL HUNTING (1997): What it Smells Like in the Sistine Chapel